devinsolutions/openbsd-packer-template/README.md

 ## Goal

-Goal of this project is to provide a small OpenBSD Vagrant and GCP images, primarily for testing Ansible roles.
+Goal of this project is to provide compact OpenBSD Vagrant and GCE images, primarily for testing Ansible roles.

 Vagrant Box is available here: https://app.vagrantup.com/devinsolutions/boxes/openbsd-66-basic